CyVerse-learning-materials/foss/docs/05_version_control.md

 ---

-## Git, GitHub and Data
+## Large Data and GitHub

-Git and data don't always go hand in hand.
 GitHub allows commited files to be uploaded only if the file is of 100MB or less (with a warning being issued for files between 50MB and 100MB).
 Additionally, [GitHub recommends to keep repositories below the 1GB threshold](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#repository-size-limits), as this also allows for quicker cloning and sharing of the repository.
 If a large file has been uploaded by mistake and you wish to remove it, [you can follow these instrutctions](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github#removing-files-from-a-repositorys-history).

 If you *do* have to work with large files and Git, here are some questions to ask yourself: